 Hair Porosity

-The amount of moisture your hair absorbs.
+Hair porosity refers to the amount of moisture your hair absorbs.
 Porosity is determined by the amounts of gaps or tears in your hair cuticle.
 The cuticle is the outer part of your hair that protects from wear and tear.

 Scalp Moisture

-Determines how oily your hair is.
+Scalp moisture determines how oily your hair is.
 Depending on how oily your scalp is will determine how often you should wash your hair and the type of products to help your hair look fresh and clean.

 Hair Type

-The shape of your hair fibers.
+Hair type refers to the shape of your hair fibers.

 Type 1 AKA Straight Hair

 Straight hair is type 1 hair and is considered to be the most resilient yet oiliest hair type.
-Because the hair is straight, it makes the natural oils from the scalp travel to the ends easier.
+Because the hair is straight, it makes the natural oils from the scalp travel to the ends easily.
 Straight hair can be hard to curl.

 1A – Straight, superfine, and fragile – Sheds & falls out easily